 Sitka Trail Works conducted maintenance with Recreation Trails Program grants in 2016 and 2017.
-State Parks only has capacity to perform light maintenance, so blowdown has remained blocking the trail for over two years now.
-The cost estimate is conceptual and further refinement of design will dictate actual costs.
+State Parks in Sitka currently has capacity to perform more than light maintenance and blowdown has remained blocking the trail for over two years now.
+Like others, the cost estimate is conceptual level and further refinement of design will dictate actual costs.